eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Delete Node in a BST(Best Algorithm* and Implementation)
   - [Leetcode] Kth Smallest Element in a BST(Multiple Algorithms*)
   - [Leetcode] Lowest Common Ancestor of a Binary Search Tree(Algorithm*)
-  - [Leetcode] Serialize and Deserialize BST(Algorithm** and implementation*).
+  - [Leetcode] Serialize and Deserialize BST(Algorithm** and implementation**).
 Remember the algorithm and implementation.
 Be careful about the integer pointer!
+  - [Leetcode] Verify Preorder Sequence in Binary Search Tree(Best Algorithm**).
   - [Leetcode] Skyline Problem(Best Algorithm** and implementations**).
 Remember the two ways of implementing BST multi-map/set.
 They are equivelent in logic, so don't hesitate to use them exchangely.
 * Trie
   - [Leetcode] Implement Trie (Prefix Tree)(Full Implementation*, recursive solution of delete?)